This guide to the Swiss schooling system – from primary to secondary – will help enroll your child into education in Switzerland.

 Upper secondary education in Switzerland

-Qualifications awarded by cantons are recognised across Switzerland.
+Cantonal qualifications are valid across Switzerland.
 The three types of upper secondary education include:

 - Vocational education and training (VET) schools